Introduction

 # Allow duplicates across archives (but not within destination)

-canon apply manifest.toml --allow-cross-archive-duplicates
+canon apply manifest.toml --allow cross-archive-duplicates

 Transfer modes: